 I’ve taken WorkNest into every organisation that I’ve worked with.
 I’ve introduced them to many teams and many colleagues and referred them with absolute pleasure because I genuinely trust in the service that we get.”

 BLOG Written by Charles Spencer on 7 June 2021 Hybrid working seems to be emerging as the favoured post-pandemic approach.
 However, as well as being a significant business decision from a people, culture and employment law perspective, moving to a mixture of home and office working will have health and safety implications.
 You may have trialled remote working over the last 15 months and, if so, you will hopefully have already taken measures to ensure staff can work comfortably and

-BLOG When it comes to the world of work, one key theme has stood out in the COVID-19 narrative: an acceleration of already emerging trends.
+BLOG Written on 1 June 2021 When it comes to the world of work, one key theme has stood out in the COVID-19 narrative: an acceleration of already emerging trends.
 The same no doubt applies to the workplace of the future.
-Whilst being office-based was certainly the predominant way of working pre-pandemic, some were already recognising the benefits of co-located working long before coronavirus forced businesses to do things differently, and questioning whether this was the way forward for the sake of productivity, retention and
+Whilst being office-based was certainly the predominant way of working pre-pandemic, some were already recognising the benefits of co-located working long before coronavirus forced businesses to do things differently, and questioning whether this was the way forward for the

 BLOG Written by Jane Hallas on 27 May 2021 Each week, more businesses are abandoning their usual ways of working and embracing a more flexible approach.
 In fact, according to a BBC poll of Britain’s 50 biggest firms, 43 are planning a mix of home and office working post-lockdown, while four said they were keeping the idea of hybrid working under review.
 But before diving into hybrid working head first, there are numerous legalities to consider.
 As well as weighing